Pooria-as/captcha_oracle_apex/README.md

-## CAPTCHA Implementation in Oracle APEX
+## CAPTCHA Implementation in Oracle APEX simple way
 A complete guide to implementing a dynamic CAPTCHA in Oracle APEX, including server-side generation, client-side rendering, and validation.

 <div align="center">